Cylinder Leak Down Test

-Performed a cylinder leakage or leak-down test after a cylinder balance, and a cylinder pressure test has verified a problem with the cylinder.
-It shows the percentage of leakage and pinpoints the part causing the compression leak.
-Remove the spark plug and place the problem cylinder at (TDC) top dead center of the compression stroke.
-Remove the spark plug on that cylinder only.
+Run a cylinder leakage or leak down test after a cylinder compression test has verified a problem with the cylinder; a cylinder leakage test helps pinpoint the area of concern.
+It shows the percentage of leakage and helps identify the part causing the compression leak.

-Be careful, when introducing air pressure into the cylinder, the piston can suddenly travel downward.
+Safety Tip: Be careful when introducing air pressure into the cylinder; the piston can suddenly travel downward.
 The resistance from the other spark plugs helps resist this downward movement.

 Diagnosing Cylinder Leakage